shehreendheda/katacoda-scenarios/udf_python/step2.md

 Click `checksumsq([3,4,10])`{{execute}}.
 The output should be 125.

 You can try using the function to calculate the sum of squares of other integer lists.
-When you are finished, click Continue.
+When you are finished, click **Continue**.